Layer 2 & private networks

 Introduction

-Layer 2 allows you to group servers in the same project within the same facility, enabling private communication between them.
+Private networking allows you to group servers in the same project within the same location, enabling private communication between them.
 This is useful when you don't want or need traffic from specific servers going through the internet.

-For example, if you have a server running a database that needs to communicate with a web app on a different server, you could have the database server connect privately to the web app server, increasing security and reliability.
-Another common use case is if you are managing services like DHCP and setting up Kubernetes clusters.
+For example, if you have a server running a database that needs to communicate with a web app on a different server, you could have the database server connect privately to the web app server.
+Another common use case is if you are managing services like DHCP or setting up Kubernetes clusters.

 618